Schadenfreude: Scientific studies

 A New York Times article in 2002 cited a number of scientific studies of schadenfreude, which it defined as "delighting in others' misfortune".
 Many such studies are based on social comparison theory, the idea that when people around us have bad luck, we look better to ourselves.
 Other researchers have found that people with low self-esteem are more likely to feel schadenfreude than are those who have high self-esteem.

-A 2003 study examined intergroup schadenfreude within the context of sports, specifically an international football (soccer) competition.
+A 2003 study examined intergroup schadenfreude within the context of sports rivalry, specifically an international football (soccer) competition.
 The study focused on the German and Dutch football teams and their fans.
 The results of this study indicated that the emotion of schadenfreude is very sensitive to circumstances that make it more or less legitimate to feel such malicious pleasure toward a sports rival.

 A 2011 study by Cikara and colleagues using functional magnetic resonance imaging (fMRI) examined schadenfreude among Boston Red Sox and New York Yankees fans, and found that fans showed increased activation in brain areas correlated with self-reported pleasure (ventral striatum) when observing the rival team experience a negative outcome (e.g., a strikeout).
 By contrast, fans exhibited increased activation in the anterior cingulate and insula when viewing their own team experience a negative outcome.

 A 2006 experiment about "justice served" suggests that men, but not women, enjoy seeing "bad people" suffer.
 The study was designed to measure empathy by watching which brain centers are stimulated when subjects observed via fMRI see someone experiencing physical pain.
 Researchers expected that the brain's empathy center of subjects would show more stimulation when those seen as "good" got an electric shock, than would occur if the shock was given to someone the subject had reason to consider "bad".
 This was indeed the case, but for male subjects, the brain's pleasure centers also lit up when someone got a shock that the male thought was "well-deserved".